 Instructions for authors

 Papers must be written in English.
-Submit a paper to the co-editor by e-mail firstname.lastname@example.org and a copy to the managing editor, Sofiya Kotliarevska email@example.com.
+Submit a paper to the managing editor Valeriia Syromlia by e-mail: info[at]virtusinterpress.org,firstname.lastname@example.org; and a copy to the Co-Editor: email@example.com.
 The paper must be submitted in a form of MS Word or LaTeX file.
 You will receive the letter confirming we received your submission within three days, if that does not happen, please contact us again.

 Upon acceptance of a paper, authors will be asked to provide the publisher the possibility to publish the paper and disseminate it after publishing.
 Also, the authors are free to upload their papers to various repositories, use them in the educational process, in their research etc.

 Authors, who submit their papers to the Journal automatically agree that their manuscripts will be checked with the Crossref Similarity Check Service to ensure originality of their submissions.